-Will Peterman Ji Zhang wbpeterm@ucsd.edu j5zhang@ucsd.edu Office Hours: Weds 10.30-11.30 am Office Hours: Tues 3.30-4.30 pm Office: Economics 126 Office: Economics 113 Review Sessions: starting in the second week of class (week of October 4) - choose one.
-Fridays 1-1.50 pm Pepper Canyon 109 Fridays 2-2.50 pm Pepper Canyon 109 Class structure and evaluation: You will have problem sets for homework which will not be graded.
+Will Peterman Ji Zhang wbpeterm@ucsd.edu j5zhang@ucsd.edu Office Hours: Mondays 11am-12pm Office Hours: Wednesdays 9-10 am Heea Jung hej001@ucsd.edu Office Hours: Wednesdays 2-3pm Review Sessions: weekly starting in second or third week, TBA Class structure and evaluation: You will have problem sets for homework which will not be graded.
 The week after the problem set is assigned, solutions will be posted online.
 Problems from the problem sets are crucial to your learning and the material in them is likely to appear in exams.
 There will be weekly review sessions devoted to the review of class material: attend those and ask any questions that you might have.
+Check schedule below for dates.
 There will be two exams in this class: one midterms and a final.
 The midterm will count for 40% of your grade, the final for the remaining 60%.
 Class policies: In order to establish a fair and level playing field for all involved, the following will be enforced without exception - 1) Attendance: coming to class and review sessions is entirely voluntary.
 No attendance will be taken, no points for attendance will be given.
 But as with all decisions, there will be costs and benefits, and if you miss class, the cost will be a likely poor performance in the class.
 Even though I will post slides of my lectures on WebCT, there will be things in lectures not on the slides, and these may also appear on the exam.
 If your performance suffers as a result of your less-thanserious attitude toward this class, the consequences will be yours to bear.
 2) Exams/re-grading: any re-grade consideration will be subject to three rules.
 First, a re-grade of one question will involve a re-grade of the entire exam.
 Second, exams written in pencil cannot be re-graded.
 Third, you have to bring your request for a re-grade to the TA in writing, no exceptions.
 Explain carefully what you think the problem is.
 Then the TA will look at the entire exam again.
 If any disputes arise, I will settle them.
 Final deadline for a re-grade request is one week after the exams are handed back to you.
 No exceptions.
 Note: You MUST take your midterm and final exams with the section you are assigned to.
-Failure to be present in your assigned section's exam will result in the grade of 0 on the exam.
+Unless you have already made an arrangement with me, failure to be present in your assigned section's exam will result in the grade of 0 on the exam.
 No exceptions. - 3) Make-up exams: will not be given.
 You must be present at each exam to avoid a fail grade.
 If you are physically unable to take an exam due to illness or another dire event, you must bring a doctor's note or appropriate documentation to me to make alternative arrangements. - 4) Cheating: will not be tolerated.
-You will fail the class in that case, and there are standard procedures on the books for punishing cheating, which will be followed. - 5) Effort/extra credit: I do not give extra credit to make up for bad performance on the exams, and I do not count "effort" for points.
+There are standard procedures on the books for punishing cheating, and these will simply be followed. - 5) Effort/extra credit: I do not give extra credit to make up for bad performance on the exams, and I do not count "effort" for points.
 You will be evaluated based on results of the same work as everyone else.
-The good news is, if you work hard come to class and reviews, do the reading, do the problem sets, and really understand them you will do well.
+The good news is, if you work hard come to class, do the reading, do the problem sets, and really understand them you will do well.
 Suggestions for success: